keithbuhler/keithbuhler.github.io/index.md

 ---
 layout: page
-title: Welcome
+title: Welcome to Keith Buhler's website
 permalink:
 header:
       image: http://www.keithbuhler.com/images/keithat-trinity-speaking.jpg
 related:
 ---

+This site is a guide to my professional and personal activities.

-I am a philosopher and classical educator.
-My life's work is to help people in and out of the classroom by teaching, coaching, and modeling the practical skills that bring about human flourishing.
+As a philosopher and classical educator, my mission is to help people (in the classroom and out) to pursue love and wisdom.
+My tools are teaching, coaching, and modeling the practical skills that bring about human flourishing.

-The goal of human life is the cultivation of love and wisdom.
-Achieving this goal in each person's particular circumstances is difficult; it requires identifying and fighting the many vices that so easily entangle.
-It requires cultivating virtue in daily life.
+Achieving the high goal of human flourishing, and understanding its relation to each person's particular circumstances, is difficult.
+The pursuit requires identifying and fighting the many vices that so easily entangle; and it requires cultivating virtue in daily life.
 It requires pursuing wisdom tenaciously.

-My philosophical research centers on virtue, ethics, and naturalism.
-You can get to know my academic, professional, and personal activities or begin exploring some resources aimed at helping you become a more virtuous, wise, and loving person.
+Yet all these things are possible.

 Thank you for visiting.
+Please explore my research, blog, or some of the other fun and interesting resources on this site intended to enrich your journey.